Tom Richards (rugby union, born 1882): Rugby wanderer

 Richards on the 1908 Wallabies tour.

 1908 Olympic Gold Final Wallabies v Cornwall.

 He continued playing rugby in South Africa, playing a small number of games for the Transvaal in the domestic Currie Cup competition.
 That year the South Africa national rugby union team was preparing for its first overseas tour to Great Britain, and the Currie Cup was used as a trial to select the touring squad.
 Richards was initially considered as a squad member but a complicated qualifying rule prevented his inclusion.
 He subsequently travelled to England where he continued playing rugby in the county championships spending a season representing Bristol.
 Richards also played at county level while in Britain and was chosen to play for Gloucester in their encounter with the South Africa team he was excluded from touring with.

 He soon returned to Australia and became the lynch-pin of the Queensland pack, which led to him being selected for the 'Wallabies' in the 1908 tour of the United Kingdom.
-He played in both Test matches of the tour and was Australia's first try-scorer in the Test against Wales.
+On arrival in England to start the tour Richards was cajoled by team mate Bob Craig to help him smuggle his pet carpet snake through customs.Richards played in both test matches of the tour and was Australia's first try-scorer in the test against Wales.
 The touring party took part in the 1908 Summer Olympics that were being held in London.
 The team won gold, with Richards again scoring a try, over a Cornish side representing Great Britain.
 Richards thus became an Olympic Gold medallist.

 He returned to South Africa after his touring duties.
 In 1910, the British Isles team were touring South Africa and in July of that year, played Transvaal.
 The tourist had picked up a number of injuries and Richards was drafted in to face his old team as he qualified to play through his membership with Bristol.
-He ended up representing Britain on twelve occasions, including two Tests against South Africa.
+He ended up representing Britain on twelve occasions, including two tests against South Africa.
 He scored once for Britain, a try in the second encounter with Transvaal.
 He returned to Australia in 1911 and was selected to tour to the United States and Canada with Australia in 1912.
-He played at break-away in the sole Test of that tour - the November 1912 clash against the United States at Berkeley - and scored a try in that match.
+He played at break-away in the sole test of that tour - the November 1912 clash against the United States at Berkeley - and scored a try in that match.
 In 1913 his wanderlust returned, and he spent the year travelling around Europe, playing rugby in England, France, Italy and Switzerland.
 While in France he signed with Toulouse as a player and manager.